rdfostrich/article-versioned-reasoning/content/abstract.md

 <!-- Object       -->
 In this work, we present these concepts as a semantic extension of the existing RDF versioning concepts that focus on syntactical versioning.
+We remain general and assume that versions do not necessarily follow a purely linear temporal relation.
 <!-- Findings     -->
 <!-- Conclusion   -->
 This work lays a foundation for reasoning over RDF versions from a querying perspective,